ifyGecko/samael/test-suite/README.md

 	   *Reverse_shell - runs samael and delivers a reverse_shell payload then opens a netcat listener to validate shell connection.

-	   *Bind_shell - runs samael and delivers a bind_shell payload then opens a netcat connection to validate shell functionality.

-	   *Anti-debug - runs samael in r2, if samael detects any extra 0xCC's it will not infect and exit.
+	   *Anti-debug - runs samael in r2, if samael detects any extra 0xCC's it will exit.
 This leaves samael in the current directory by not allowing it to delete itself indicating debugger presence detected.

 	   *Run_all - runs the above test scripts together.